Skip to Content

 Rendering of planned walk/bike bridge connecting the La Verne A Line Station to the Pomona Fairplex

 There's also more Foothill A Line planned east of Pomona.
-The construction authority anticipates construction will begin soon to extend the A Line further east.
-The next two stations will be in Claremont, and across the county line into Montclair in San Bernardino County.
+Though the next phase hit a snag, the Construction Authority continues to set the stage to extend the A Line further east.
+The next ~3-mile phase will include two stations; the next will be in Claremont, and past the county line into Montclair in San Bernardino County.
 At today's celebration several speakers expressed support for a long-hoped-for future extension to the Ontario Airport.

 Streetsblog’s San Gabriel Valley coverage is supported by Foothill Transit, offering car-free travel throughout the San Gabriel Valley with connections to the A Line Stations across the Foothills and Commuter Express lines traveling into the heart of downtown L.A.
 To plan your trip, visit Foothill Transit.
 “Foothill Transit.
 Going Good Places.”
 Sign-up for our SGV Connect Newsletter, coming to your inbox on Fridays!